We compared 3 mental health support solutions to help you find the right fit for your team.

 Individuals, healthcare providers, organizations, and insurers

-Paid Only
+Paid

 A mobile mental health support service delivering daily positive psychology texts, journaling prompts, and peer support from real people to help manage stress, anxiety, and emotional health.
 Notable: 86% report improved mental health after 30 days.
-Available with paid only pricing.
+Available with paid pricing.

 Free